pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

     print('Connection failed, invalid token?')
 ```

-the loop
-the sleep
-the link
-the checking of link in title
+The `sleep(1)` fragment was added to slow down the loop a bit.
+Also, notice that the text is also checked for the presence of the link itself (otherwise your bot would start answering its own messages).

-Assuming that you named your Python file `main.py`, you can now run your program:
+Assuming that you named your file `main.py` you can now run the program:

 ```sh
 python main.py
 ```

-Now you can see your bot in action:
+and see your bot in action:

 ![User bot in action]({filename}/images/slack-lumbergh-bot-answer.png)

 It works quite nicely, except for that awful endless loop.
 That is not how the code should look like.
 If only there was a way to react to actual messages instead of reading all the events...

-## Second attempt: outgoing webhook
+## Outgoing webhooks

 Fortunately, Slack provides another way of integrating other services: webhooks.
 Thanks to them you can receive a call each time a message is sent to a channel.